Man accused of blasphemy stoned to death by mob in Pakistan

 Published

-An enraged mob stoned to death a middle-aged man for allegedly desecrating the Quran in a remote village in eastern Pakistan, police said Sunday.
-The custodian of a…Full Article
+A 41-year-old man has been stoned to death by a mob for allegedly desecrating the Koran inside a mosque in a village in eastern Pakistan, police have said.Full Article

 Published

-An enraged mob stoned to death a middle-aged man for allegedly desecrating the Quran in a remote village in eastern Pakistan, police said Sunday.
-The custodian of a…Full Article
+A 41-year-old man has been stoned to death by a mob for allegedly desecrating the Koran inside a mosque in a village in eastern Pakistan, police have said.Full Article

+A mob lynched a man because he had allegedly burnt pages of Muslim holy book the Koran in central Pakistan and dozens of people..

 A man in Pakistan’s Punjab was lynched to death by a mob over the alleged desecration of the Quran.
 The incident happened in the..